SW Wales Field Course

 - Systematically record geological data in the field, using both notes and field sketches.

 - Work effectively in the field, with your own safety and that of your colleagues in mind.

 - Produce high quality field notes and reports based on personal observations and their interpretation.

 - Appreciate that observations made on the structures found in rocks can help understand their environment of formation, often by comparison with modern analogues.

-- Three individual coursework exercises submitted on the field trip and 4-5 post-trip):
+- Three individual coursework exercises submitted on the field trip:

 - Sedimentary logging

 - Geological mapping